Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 - Add a layer of okonomi sauce and spread it over the full surface so it forms an even layer, then zigzag some Kewpie mayo over it.

-- Sprinkle some aonori on top, then katsuobushi and some extra beni shoga.
+- Sprinkle a thin layer of aonori on top, then katsuobushi, and some optional extra beni shoga.

 - Serve immediately.
 Enjoy!